Celerium-Inc/tee4mission_center/README.md

 # Mission Center Integrations Script

-Mission Center has STIX XML files associated with threads.
-This script enumerates all of the threads accessible to the user (who’s API Keys are used) and then downloads the XML (and JSON version) for each thread to a local directory (./staging).
+Mission Center has "Threat Extraction" STIX XML/JSON files associated with threads.
+This "Threat Extraction Engine" enumerates all of the threads accessible to the user (who’s API Keys are used) and then downloads the XML (and/or JSON representataion) for each thread to a local directory (./staging).

+If only a subset of the threads' STIX is desired, the list of Thread IDs and/or Category IDs may be specified.
+The reporting features may be used to find those IDs.

 ## MISP

-After downloading the XML from Mission Center, when the MISP config settings are present, the script submits STIX1 to the MISP Instance.
+If the MISP config settings are present, the script submits the downloaded STIX to the MISP Instance.
+The files successfully uploaded are moved from the `staging/` directory, to the `complete/` directory.

-## Splunk Enterprise Security (Future Work)
+## Splunk Enterprise Security

-After downloading the XML from Mission Center, when the Splunk config settings are present, the script submits STIX1 to the Splunk ES Instance’s /data/threat_intel/upload API.
+If the Splunk config settings are present and `--splunk_es` (Enterprise Security) is True (the default), the script submits the downloaded STIX to the Splunk ES Instance’s /data/threat_intel/upload API.
+The files successfully uploaded are moved from the `staging/` directory, to the `complete/` directory.

 ## Splunk Splunk Security Essentials

-After downloading the JSON from Mission Center, when the Splunk config settings are present, the script submits the JSON to the Splunk Instance’s Splunk_Security_Essentials/storage/collections/data/custom_content API.
+If the Splunk config settings are present and `--splunk_es` (Enterprise Security) is False, the script submits the downloaded JSON to the Splunk Instance’s `Splunk_Security_Essentials/storage/collections/data/custom_content` API.
+The JSON files successfully uploaded are moved from the `staging/` directory, to the `complete/` directory.

 # Requirements